 Talent moistening the wiper strips.

-Strip being folded and
+Strip being folded (new shot) and

 placed underneath the carotid artery at the site of injection.
 TXT: Folded strip: 4 x 5 mm; 2-3 mm thick

+4.6.1 and 4.6.2 one shot

 On the common carotid artery rostral to the proposed injection site, place a third ligation with a loose knot.
 This is tightened only after the injection [1].
 Gently agitate the cell suspension and draw 200 microliters of cell suspension into an insulin syringe with a 31-gauge needle [2].
 Videographer: this step is important!

 SCOPE: Ligation being placed with a loose knot.